 - Apply the solution with a sponge.
 Do one area at a time.

 - Allow cleaning ingredients to permeate surface(s) for a few minutes.
 Go to the loo, get a cup of coffee or whatever, and return.
 If the mildew or moss is especially aggressive, allow the solution to soak in for a longer amount of time, like a half hour or more.

 - Having some big fun now?
 Keep going until you see some progress.
 Make sure you tackle the entire green-infested patio, walkway, or surface.
 Just think how strong your scrubbing arm will be.
 Switch arms for an evenly toned workout.

 - Using a strong spray, again hose off the patio or surface you just scrubbed.
 If you followed directions, used the right amount of pressure while scrubbing, and didn't slack off, the green patio should start to look concrete-colored again.
 Or, at least less green.
 Choose a time of day when there is as much sunlight as possible to dry the rinsed-off patio.
 Moss and mildew love dampness and shade.

 If That Doesn't Work

-Follow the directions on the container of your cleaning product, making sure that the previous cleaning solvents have been rinsed off with the hose.
+Follow the directions on the container of your cleaning product, making sure that the previous cleaning solvents have been thoroughly rinsed off with a strong blast from the hose.
 While the product you use may claim that scrubbing isn't necessary, you will probably have to keep those sleeves rolled up and continue to scrub the moldy/mossy area until it is free of the green stuff.